zijingzhang1997/zijingzhang1997.github.io/_pages/about.md

 I’m a **fourth** year PhD student at School of Electrical and Computer Engineering, Cornell University, advised by [Prof. Edwin C. Kan](https://kan.ece.cornell.edu/) (expected graduation: **May 2023**).

 I am looking for a technical position in the field of Digital Healthcare or Human-Computer Interface.
-[LinkedIn](http://www.linkedin.com/in/zijing-zhang-9040731b8)
+[LinkedIn](http://www.linkedin.com/in/zijing-zhang-9040731b8)Download my **CV** [here](http://zijingzhang1997.github.io/files/cv2.pdf).

 My present research interests focus on non-invasive sensing of physiological signals including respiration and muscle motion for biomedical applications and human computer interaction (HCI). digital health sensing and telemedicine.